hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # My Solution 1 (BLE)
 The <a href="https://store-usa.arduino.cc/products/arduino-portenta-vision-shield-lora%C2%AE?pr_prod_strat=copurchase&pr_rec_id=c6455b41f&pr_rec_pid=6544223535311&pr_ref_pid=6544099082447&pr_seq=uniform">PortentaH7 LoRa Vision Shield </a> ($69 USD USD)
-I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application. <br>
+I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application.
 Note: The <a herf="https://explorer.helium.com/">Helium</a> LoRaWan network is a solid solution especially in North America. <a href="https://docs.helium.com/use-the-network/devices/development/arduino/lora-vision-shield/arduino/">Here</a> is my writeup about using the Portenta with Helium and <a href="https://io.adafruit.com/">adafruit.io</a>

 The <a herf="https://explorer.helium.com/">Helium LoRaWan Coverage Map</a> for Spain<br>
 <img src="https://user-images.githubusercontent.com/5605614/189534669-b3a0e8df-b1b2-4085-8666-9dff683903ad.png" width="200" />